OpenBCI/OpenBCI_GUI/.github/ISSUE_TEMPLATE/issue.md

 The version is displayed on startup.

-## Running standalone app

-Are you running the downloaded app or are you running from Processing or Visual Studio Code?
+## Are you running the downloaded app or from Processing/VSCode?

+The downloaded app or compiling and running the code.

 ## Type of OpenBCI Board

 Cyton/Cyton+Daisy/Ganglion

-## Are you using a WiFi Shield?

-Yes/No

 ## Console Log

-Paste any relevant text from the console window here
+Paste any relevant text from the console window here.